 Steps to Remove Poop From Your Carpet

-Again, this will vary depending on the type of carpeting you have (e.g., deep shag versus Berber) and your pet’s diet and digestive issues (if any).
+Again, this will vary depending on your carpeting type (e.g., deep shag versus Berber) and your pet’s diet and digestive issues (if any).

 Step 1.
 Any solid feces should be picked up with a paper towel after you don gloves.

 Pick up any fresh feces on the carpet.
 There are a lot of bacteria and parasites in animal poop that can make you sick, so wearing gloves is essential!

 Step 2.
 Blot any wet or runny feces with paper towels.